Georgia Labor Laws Guide

 The exemptions do not apply to “blue-collar” workers (agriculture, manufacturing, construction, etc.), police officers, firefighters, paramedics, rescue workers, and similar community workers.

-Also, said overtime rules do not apply to employees with varying schedules, i.e., use the Fluctuating Workweek Method (FWW).
+Also, said overtime rules do not apply to employees with varying schedules, i.e., the Fluctuating Workweek Method (FWW).

 Finally, the FLSA does not limit the number of overtime hours a week as long as the employee is at least 16 years of age.